-Elizabeth has held various and diverse board appointments including currently Chairman of the RAA Group and RAA Insurance Ltd and RAA Insurance Holdings, President of the Australian Automobile Association and Member of the Federation of Interntational Automobile Associations World Council for mobility, as well as Deputy Chancellor at Flinders University.
+Elizabeth has held various and diverse board appointments including Member (former Chair) of the RAA Group and RAA Insurance Ltd and RAA Insurance Holdings Board and Member of the Federation of Interntational Automobile Associations World Council for mobility, as well as Deputy Chancellor at Flinders University.
 Previous board roles include the South Australian Museum and a sporting association.

 She is a Fellow of the Australian Institute of Company Directors, and member of various law associations.
 She was appointed to the Board in February 2019.

 Narelle has more than 14 year of experience in quality management and technical management roles in South Australian food manufacturing businesses.